 However, as is always the case with foreign help.
 The country still remains under the control of GHQ even after 10 years, unable to break free of its clutches.
 Though there is a group of revolutionaries who actively oppose the GHQ, their purpose is freedom.

 And things finally begin to change for the better or for the worse, when a girl from this group comes across an average and shy boy.
-But when a certain vial coincidentally falls and shatters into his hands, the boy inadvertently gains the Power of King.
+But when a certain vial coincidentally falls and shatters into his hands, the boy inadvertently gains the Power of Kings.
 Now he must help them liberate Japan.

 2. Sirius the Jaeger